openservicemesh/osm-docs/content/en/docs/guides/ha_scale/perf-scale.md

 ## Performance

-In this test, we focus on the latency overhead and resource consumption added by the OSM sidecar.
-We currently test the per pod RPS at 100, 500, 1000, 2000 and 4000 respectively.
+In this section, we focus on the request latency and resource consumption added by the OSM sidecar.
+We will test the per pod request rate at 100, 500, 1000, 2000 and 4000 RPS respectively.

 ### Latency

-#### Test 1: Relation with RPS
+#### Test 1: Relation with request rate

+In this test, the workload receives requests at various request rates.
+In order to save the bandwidth of the cluster, only one workload pod is set up and monitored.

-In our test, regardless of the RPS level, OSM adds around 0.5ms and 5ms overhead to the 50th percentile and the 99th percentile latency respectively.
+Regardless of the request rates, OSM adds around 1ms and 4ms overhead to the 50th percentile and the 99th percentile latency respectively compared to the case without OSM (please refer to the chart in the Ingress traffic section below).
 This is caused by the request processing in both the client and server sidecars, for tasks like mTLS authentication, metrics collection etc. Our test setup was with a single client and server.
 Performance may vary with more complex applications, or with different traffic policies set on the mesh.

 #### Test 2: Relation with number of connections

-A similar setup to RPS scenario is used to test the relationship between latency and number of connections to the sidecar proxy.
-In this test, the per pod RPS is set at 2500.
-As the number of connections increased, the request latency showed a proportional increase while the sidecar memory usage to maintain those open connections only slightly increased.
+A similar setup to request rate scenario is used to test the relationship between latency and number of connections to the sidecar proxy.
+In this test, the per pod request rate is set at 1000 RPS.
+As the number of connections increases, the request latency shows a proportional increase while the sidecar memory usage to maintain those open connections only slightly increases.
 The sidecar consumes around 5MB memory for every 100 connections maintained.

 <p align="center">
   <img src="/docs/images/perf/latency-conns.png" width="650"/>